-Psychology BSc (Honours) 2024 entry
+Psychology BSc (Honours) 2025 entry

 The BSc (Hons) in Psychology will introduce you to the full range of areas that are studied by psychologists, including perception, cognition, motivation and behaviour.
 You will be grounded in the theoretical foundations and modern developments of contemporary psychology.
 Emphasis is placed on practical classes and on learning research techniques right from the start of your degree.

 Psychology is available as both a Bachelor of Science (BSc) and a Master of Arts (MA) degree.
-The content of the subjects is the same irrespective of Faculty.
+The content of the subjects is the same irrespective of the Faculty.
 Students who have a background in the sciences or who wish to study Psychology alongside Science subjects at St Andrews should apply for the BSc.

 A degree in psychology from St Andrews is recognised by the British Psychological Society as conferring basis for graduate registration, provided requisite modules are passed with appropriate grades.
 BPS recognition qualifies you to undertake training in various areas of professional psychology, including both clinical and educational psychology.